-PGY1 Community Pharmacy Residency, Big Y
+PGY1 Community-Based Pharmacy Residency, Big Y

 Purpose & Overview

 Big Y Foods, Inc. recognizes the importance of advancing the role of the pharmacist and profession of pharmacy in community practice and is dedicated to providing educational opportunities for pharmacists that both enhance their knowledge base and promote personal growth.
-The Postgraduate Year 1 (PGY 1) Community Pharmacy Residency is a 12-month program that provides exposure to the various pharmacist delivered patient care experiences within community practice.
+The Postgraduate Year 1 (PGY 1) Community-Based Pharmacy Residency is a 12-month program that provides exposure to the various pharmacist delivered patient care experiences within community practice.

 Residency Site Description

 The Western New England University and Big Y Foods, Inc. Consultation and Wellness center is located at the Big Y on Cooley Street in Springfield, MA.
 Within the store, there is a pharmacy that fills approximately 550 prescriptions per week and administers approximately 100 immunizations annually.
-The Consultation and Wellness Center is located directly behind the pharmacy is a 600 square-foot space that includes a waiting room, private restroom, examination room, and an office.
+The Consultation and Wellness Center is located directly behind the pharmacy in a 600 square-foot space that includes a waiting room, private restroom, examination room, and an office.

 A number of services are available at the Consultation and Wellness Center.
 Some activities include: